 Developing a healthy, satisfying relationship can be difficult.
-It is not surprising that relationship counselling is a very common reason for visiting a counsellor or therapist.
+It is not surprising that relationship counselling is a very common reason for visiting a counsellor or psychotherapist.

 It is often difficult on your own to see clearly what is happening in your relationships.
-Counselling and Psychotherapy can help you, either individually or as a couple or family, in a supportive and neutral environment to explore the causes of any problems.
+Core Development Counselling and Psychotherapy can help you, either individually or as a couple or family, in a supportive and neutral environment to explore the causes of any problems.